lucasktlee/posts/drafts/spa-covenants.md

 As one can imagine, the conduct of business pre-closing covenant will be heavily negotiated between the purchaser(s), the seller(s), and the target company’s management.
 The purchaser(s) will seek to impose strict limits on the ability of the seller(s) to extract value from the target company between signing and closing, most commonly by repurchasing shares, paying a dividend, or repaying any outstanding shareholder loans.
 The purchaser(s) will also seek to prevent the seller(s) and the target company’s management from taking actions that materially change the assets and business of the target company, for example selling assets or operating businesses, incurring debt, making capital expenditures, or altering any material contracts or business relationships.
 Finally, the purchaser(s) will also wish to ensure that the target company’s management does not take the opportunity to extract value from the target by declaring any extraordinary bonuses, pay increases, and other cash or non-cash compensation.

 For the seller(s) and the target company’s management, the goal will be to ensure that they can run the business of the target company with the least disruptions.

+### Regulatory Filings and Required Consents

+These pre-closing covenants from purchaser(s) and seller(s) requires purchaser(s) and seller(s) respectively to take necessary steps to make required regulatory filings and obtain required governmental, shareholder, and third party consents to the transaction.

+This can be of particular importance where a transaction has potential merger control (anti-trust) rammifications, is subject to foreign direct investment restrictions, or involves a highly regulated industry.

 ### Assistance with Debt Financing